GjikaByte/GjikaByte/README.md

 - Data engineering with SQL, Python and Apache Spark
 - Integration of machine learning techniques into trading systems
-- Pricing and valuation of sustainable commodities
+- Valuation and analytics for sustainable commodities

 🔨 **Languages**: